Keyrxng/ubiquibot-plugin-template/README.md

 - A basic understanding of the Ubiquibot configuration file and how to define your plugin's settings.
 - A working knowledge of TypeScript and Node.js.

-## Notes

-- Typescript and subsequently `TSX` are used to run the plugin logic from the workflow, avoiding the need to compile to JS.
-- The plugin is run in a worker context, meaning that it is run in a separate container from the kernel and has no access to the kernel's context, only the context the kernel passes to it.
-- Due to the above, your plugin runs using a generalized `GITHUB_TOKEN` and not your personal access token.
-This means that you will not have access to private repositories across plugins (afaik), but will have access to the plugin's repository if it is private.

 ## Getting Started

 1. Create a new repository using this template.